-Auckland Council is currently undertaking a review of the CCOs.
+Auckland Council undertook a review of the CCOs.
 This review was finalised in 2015.

-The review will evaluate how things have been working for the past three years and investigate whether any changes are needed.
+The review evaluated how things had been working since amalgamation in 2010 and investigated whether any changes were needed.

-The review which is expected to take approximately 15 months, aims to ensure Aucklanders are getting efficient, integrated services and value for money from the council and CCOs.
+The review's aim was to ensure Aucklanders were receiving efficient, integrated services and value for money from the council and CCOs.